-New Guinea Impatiens are a tropical-looking flowering annual that come in a variety of colors including salmon, red, pink, lilac, purple and white.
+New Guinea Impatiens are tropical-looking flowering annuals that come in a variety of colors including salmon, red, pink, lilac, purple, and white.
 These impatiens have a unique leaf shape and texture that adds interest to your shaded flower beds.

-Caladiums are a non-flowering foliage plant that can be white, red and green, pink, or even have a speckled design.
-These shade loving plants are actually a bulb and get taller than most other shade plants.
+Caladiums are a non-flowering foliage plant that can be white, red and green, pink, or even a speckled design.
+These shade-loving plants are actually a bulb and get taller than most other shade plants.
 Caladiums can be used as an accent plant in groups or in a mixture to add interest and height.

 Green leaf begonias are an upright, all-season flowering annual.
-These shade loving plants are available in pink, rose, red and white.
-Green leaf begonias are low maintenance and provide all-season show.
+These shade-loving plants are available in pink, rose, red and white.
+Green leaf begonias are low maintenance and provide the all-season show.
 This begonia is heat tolerant and can be used to create strong contrast in your flower beds.

 Ginger is a terrific accent plant for shady spots.
-It has a variegated, or two-tone, leaf that is dark green and chartreuse.
-These shade loving plants are a good choice for adding height to a bed or for some added wow factor in an already beautiful flower bed.
+It has a variegated, or two-tone, a leaf that is dark green and chartreuse.
+These shade-loving plants are a good choice for adding height to a bed or for some added wow factor in an already beautiful flower bed.

 A passion for smart design and an understanding of all types of plant material, no matter the sun exposure, is key to creating extraordinary seasonal color displays.
 Give these five colorful shade plants a try on your Atlanta property!